 Even though melatonin is naturally produced in the brain, people all over the world take melatonin supplements in the form of liquids, gummies, pills, and chewable tablets.
 These supplements can help with insomnia, interrupted sleep cycles, and other sleep-related issues.

-Proven to be safe for adults, melatonin may be a solution — in certain circumstances — for some children.
+Proven to be safe for adults, melatonin may be a solution — in — for some children.
 It should always come secondary to building and enforcing a healthy sleep schedule.
 You should also consult with your pediatrician before giving melatonin or a supplement or medication of any kind to your child.

 When it comes to children, melatonin may be helpful.
 About 25% of children have sleep-onset delay, which means that it takes longer for them to fall asleep than is considered normal.
 Many parents have used melatonin to help their children fall asleep faster.